SalasD93/developer-friendly-tech-blog/README.md

 ## Installation

+Clone reposity onto your local machine.

-To install necessary dependencies, run the following command:
+To install necessary dependencies, run the following command, after you cd into the cloned directory:
 ```md
 npm i
 ```